 - DK Eye Witness Costa Rica – I especially enjoy the 3D images and finer details in the DK Guides.

 - I know that Fodor’s is popular amongst my lovely USA readers.

 I know this is a Costa Rica travel guide but you might also be considering a trip to Mexico or Panama.
 Here’s how they compare.

 Pros for Mexico

-- More cultural diversity within the same country – Cancun and Chihuahua feel very different.
+- More cultural diversity within the same country – Cancun on the Yucatan Peninsula and Chihuahua (for the Copper Canyon) feel very different.

 - Tourist routes easier to connect by bus and plane.

 - More food variety and better food (according to me!).